UKNeuralComputation/UKNeuralComputation.github.io/2024archive.md

 ---
-layout: index
+layout: program2024
-title: UKNC24
+title: UK Neural Computation 2024
 description: UK Neural Computation 2024
-navorder: 0
+#navorder: 0
 ---

 UKNC24 is taking place **8-10 July 2024** at the **University of Sheffield**: a national meeting for the UK community working on the computational side of neuroscience.
 Be it modelling, maths, data science, theory, machine-learning, and all combinations thereof.
 From the single synapse and single neuron, through ensembles, networks, and circuits, up to the large-scale functional networks in the human brain.